atampy25/simple-mod-framework/docs/Making a Mod.md

 ## Setting up

+First, if you haven't already, you should enable developer mode.
+In theory, since you're looking at the documentation, you should already have developer mode enabled - the in-app viewer is the preferred way to access the framework's documentation.
+If you're looking at this through GitHub or by manually opening the Info folder, you can enable developer mode and gain a documentation viewer as well as a few other things by going to the Info page and clicking "Enable developer mode".

+Once that's sorted, you should also install some kind of editor - using Notepad to edit code/configuration files is torture.
+Visual Studio Code is recommended; it has a lot of useful features available right out of the box, like auto-formatting, syntax highlighting, telling you where errors are and allowing for autocomplete/in-editor documentation/meaningful errors using the schema.
+Notepad++ is a popular editor, but it's only slightly better than Notepad (which would be assumed from the name) and is without a doubt worse than VS Code for editing SMF mods.

 ### Recommended: the GitHub template

 If you plan on updating your mod after its release, or you'd like the ability to quickly set up a new mod, or you'd like to collaborate with others, or you'd like to track your changes for easy debugging, there's a GitHub template for mods that handles everything for you - it'll automatically increment the version and generate changelogs, among other things.

 The only prerequisite is knowledge of Git/GitHub, which is generally something you should have when you're working with mods anyway.

 You can find the template at `https://github.com/atampy25/smf-mod`.
-Follow the instructions in the README, then clone the mod to your Mods folder.
+Follow the instructions in the README, cloning the mod repository as a sub-directory of your Mods folder.

 ### Manually setting up a mod folder